Avanade/university-partnering/ucl/projects.md

 ### Post-graduate projects - 2020/21

-We are currently working on projects with UCL students on the MSc program in the following areas:
+We are currently working on projects with UCL students on their MSc Computer Science programme in the following areas:

 | Project Topic                                                                                                                                                 | Avanade Trendline              | Topic                                           |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------ | ----------------------------------------------- |